MJoergen/ym2151_old/doc/tutorial/Episode_3/README.md

 same, i.e. $08.
 So to send a Key On event to channel 1 you must write the value $09 to register $08.

-In this episode I will show a little [program](music.bas) that can play a simple tune on the YM2151 using four channels.
+In this episode I will show a little [program](tutorial3.bas) that can play a simple tune on the YM2151 using four channels.
 One channel is for the melody and the other three channels are for the accompaning chord.
-The idea with this program is that it should be ease to modify for your own needs.
+The idea with this program is that it should be easy to modify for your own needs.

 The program consists of two parts: Initialization and Musical Score.
 We'll discuss each of these in the following: